Finding More Than Faults on the All-American Holiday

 We won't settle the current immigration problem during the holidays, but we ought to "pause," as House Speaker Paul Ryan argues, for a debate and to work on the vetting of the arriving migrants.
 And let's offer thanks to those earlier Pilgrims, who, like my grandfather, didn't miss the boat.
 Happy Thanksgiving to all.

-Write to Suzanne Fields at: firstname.lastname@example.org.
-To find out more about Suzanne Fields and read her past columns, visit the Creators webpage at www.creators.com.
+Write to Suzanne Fields at firstname.lastname@example.org.
+Suzanne Fields is currently working on a book that will revisit John Milton's "Paradise Lost."
+To find out more about Suzanne Fields and read her past columns, visit the Creators Web page at www.creators.com.